Healthy Homes Assessment Melling

 Home Assessments Melling for Rental Properties

-There are a myriad of things to check when conducting an home inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standards.
-A few examples are:
+There are a variety of concerns you should look for during the home review to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
+The most common are:

 • Does the house have adequate ventilation?
 This includes extractor fans?

-The consequences of not having the Healthy home in relation to the Residential Tenancies Act and consequently getting on the wrong side of a Tenancy solutions ruling can be significant for landlords and property managers.
-For expert guidance, contact us today and book your rental properties home evaluation.
+The consequences of not having an Healthy Home with regard to lawful Residential Tenancies Act and consequently getting on the wrong side of an tenant solutions ruling can be significant for landlords and property managers.
+For specialist advice, call today and book your rental properties house evaluation.

 home assessments for rental properties